Category:

 Using their profits from the company, the brothers decided to create a small independent film distribution company, Miramax.
 They named the company after their parents, Miriam and Max.
 They focused on releasing independent films that other distribution companies had turned down for fear that they wouldn't be commercially successful.
 The company's first releases were primarily music-oriented concert films like "Rockshow," featuring Paul McCartney.
 In the 1980s, Miramax acquired the rights to two films that had been filmed in Britain for the human rights organization Amnesty International.
 Miramax edited the two original films into one movie, "The Secret Policeman's Other Ball," which was released in 1982 and became Miramax's first hit.

-The brothers built on this success over the next decade, releasing a number of critically acclaimed arthouse films that were moderate commercial success.
+The brothers built on this success over the next decade, releasing a number of critically acclaimed arthouse films that were moderate commercial successes.
 They released the documentary "The Thin Blue Line" in 1988, which told the story of a wrongfully convicted inmate sentenced to death row.
 The publicity that came from the movie ultimately resulted in the inmate's release and helped increase Miramax's profile in the media.
 The next year, they released "Sex, Lies, and Videotape," by Steven Soderbergh, which made Miramax the most successful independent studio in America.

 In 1993, Disney offered the brothers $80 million for ownership of Miramax.
-They agreed to the deal and also were able to remain the heads of the company.
+They agreed to the deal and were also able to remain the heads of the company.
+The brothers also retained lucrative legacy backend producer points on massive franchise hits—such as "The Lord of the Rings" trilogy—which continues to bolster Bob's net worth today.
 The next year, they released their first blockbuster film, Quentin Tarantino's "Pulp Fiction."
 In 1996, they released "The English Patient," which won the Academy Award for Best Picture.
 In the years that followed, they released other critical successes like "Shakespeare in Love" and "Good Will Hunting."

 The Weinstein Company

 In 2005, the Weinstein brothers announced that they would be leaving Miramax to start their own production company.
 They called the resulting company The Weinstein Company.
 The company was very successful over the next decade and a half, releasing many critically and commercially successful films.
-Some of these films include "The King's Speech," "Inglourious Basterds," "Silver Linings Playbook," "The Imitation Game," "Halloween," "1408," and Paddington," to name a few.
-However, after a very successful run, the company had to file for bankruptcy in 2018 following the sexual harassment and abuse allegations against Harvey Weinstein in 2017.
+Some of these films include "The King's Speech," "Inglourious Basterds," "Silver Linings Playbook," "The Imitation Game," "Halloween," "1408," and "Paddington," to name a few.
+At its peak, Bob's roughly 21% stake in the company was the cornerstone of his wealth.

 In December of 2017, Bob Weinstein filed a trademark application for Watch This Entertainment.
 He spent the next two years developing an idea for a new production company.
 He announced that the company would focus on family films, comedies, and upscale adult thrillers.
 The first project released under the company was the animated feature film "Endangered."